 Labels

-Mappedin SDK for React Native version 6 is currently in an alpha state while Mappedin perfects new features and APIs.
+Mappedin SDK for React Native version 6 is currently in an beta state while Mappedin perfects new features and APIs.
 Open the v6 release notes to view the latest changes.

 Labels display text and images anchored to specific points on a map.
 They rotate, show, or hide based on priority and zoom level, providing information about location names, points of interest, and more.
 Effective labels help apps convey additional information, such as room names, points of interest, main entrances, or other useful contextual details.